LearnOnDemandSystems/docs/lod/instruction-source.md

 > [!KNOWLEDGE] You can manage more than one lab profile from a single GitHub repository, by separating the lab profiles with folders in your repository.

-To integrate the Markdown document in your GitHub repository with a lab profile, navigate to the lab profile you want to integrate with, then follow these steps:
+To use the markdown document in your GitHub repository as the instruction source with a lab profile, navigate to the lab profile you want to configure, then follow these steps:

 1. From your lab profile page, click **Edit**.